IlkinNajafov/WeatherApp/README.md

 I dedicate this project to my beloved Esma Silgu, who always supports and motivates me.
 Thanks to her :)

-This website app is in the age of development...
+This web app page has lack of design.